twelsh37/twospace/masterplan.md

 - **Environment**: TypeScript throughout
 - **PDF Export**: [browserless.io](https://www.browserless.io/) REST API for cloud-based PDF generation (replaces Puppeteer)

 > **Note:** There is no separate backend service.
 All business logic, API endpoints, and database access are implemented in the Next.js frontend using API routes and server components.
-The project does not use Prisma, Supabase, or a traditional backend server.
+The project does not use Prisma or a traditional backend server.
+Supabase is used for authentication and user management.

 ## Conceptual Data Model